thinkbigthings/seebie/server/README.md

 To upgrade versions of Java in general:

-- Note that Gradle's java toolchain feature allows us to run Gradle with one version and build with another version (useful if the current version of Gradle doesn't support the latest version of Java)
 - Set the project base build.gradle's sourceCompatibility
 - Update the server README that references Java version
 - The heroku plugin also references the jdkVersion